 \subsection{Qualitative Results}

-We provide qualitative results generated by OW-VISCap in this section.
-Fig.~\ref{fig:qual_full} shows an example from the BURST~\cite{burst} dataset.
-OW-VISCap is able to simultaneously detect, track and caption objects in the given video frames.
+Fig.~\ref{fig:qual_full} shows results on the BURST~\cite{burst} validation data.
+OW-VISCap is able to simultaneously detect, segment, track and caption objects.
 The objects belong to both the open- and closed-world.
-Note that the BURST~\cite{burst} dataset doesn't have object-centric captions available for training or evaluation, hence our captioning head was not trained on BURST~\cite{burst}.
-We train the captioning head on the Dense VOC task (whose results are shown in Tab.~\ref{tab:vidstg}).
-We find this captioning-head to be effective in generating meaningful object-centric captions even for objects never seen during training.
+Note that the BURST~\cite{burst} data doesn't provide object-centric captions for training, hence our object-to-text abstractor was not trained on BURST~\cite{burst} but only on VidSTG.
+We find this object-to-text abstractor to be effective in generating meaningful object-centric captions even for objects never seen during training.
 Fig.~\ref{fig:qual_burst} shows two examples from the BURST validation data.
-We are able to consistently detect, segment, and track the previously seen and unseen objects.
+We can consistently detect, segment, and track previously seen and unseen objects.
 Fig.~\ref{fig:qual_vidstg} shows an example from the VidSTG~\cite{vidstg} data.
-Our approach is able to detect and track objects in the scene consistently, and to generate meaningful object-centric captions for each of the detected objects.
+Our method can detect, track and caption objects.
+Additionally, we discuss some failure modes of our method in Appendix~\ref{sec:append:lim}.